srgantmoomoo/bedroom/README.md

 bedroom is a latest version fabric base for minecraft clients. this was made to serve as the base for beach house, i'm just making it public so others can use it and learn from it.<br>
 <br>
-bedroom is intended for use as a latest version fabric base for minecraft anarchy clients, it can serve as a good starting tool and can have different aspects of it changed or added onto, like adding a more in depth command system, or adding some sort of your own ui elements, and of course you own modules.
+bedroom is intended for use as a latest version fabric base for minecraft anarchy clients, it can serve as a good starting tool and can have different aspects of it changed or added onto, like adding a more in depth command system, or adding some sort of your own ui elements, and of course you own modules. currently this base is in the format of a template, you can edit anything you like... but i plan on eventually converting it to more of a api for a future release.
 <br>
 <br> this is not a cheat. it's intent is for minecraft anarchy clients, and it's use for otherwise is redundant. either way bedroom itself is not a cheat, nor are it's intended targets. also, due to previous events, i would like to remind u that fabric is "free to use for everyone.
 No exceptions." thank you :)
 <br>